Copacabana Palace: History

 On May 23, 1928, President Washington Luis was shot at the hotel by his mistress, 28-year-old Italian marquess Elvira Vishi Maurich.
 He was hospitalized, with what was officially called appendicitis.
 Four days later, the young marquess was found dead.
 The police report ruled it a suicide.

 In 1934, the hotel added a swimming pool.
 In 1938, the hotel's "Golden Room" was inaugurated, with a performance by French actor, cabaret singer and entertainer Maurice Chevalier.

 In April 1946, President Eurico Gaspar Dutra banned gambling in Brazil.
 The casino was transformed into a concert hall, and the hotel underwent a major renovation, designed by architect Wladimir Alves de Sous and completed in 1949.
 Overseen by engineer César Melo e Cunha, the work increased the hotel's capacity by adding a side pergola and a rear annex.
 The capital of Brazil was transferred to Brasília in 1960, and the hotel experienced a period of decline, as it was overtaken by more modern resort hotels in the 1970s.
 In 1985, the hotel faced demolition.
 However, the Copacabana Palace was declared a cultural property, registered at the federal (IPHAN), state (INEPAC) and municipal (SEDREPAHC) levels.

 In 1989, the Guinle family, represented by José Eduardo Guinle, sold the hotel to James Sherwood, chairman of Sea Containers, a London-based shipping company with a 42% stake in Orient Express Hotels, which assumed operation of the hotel.
 Sherwood renovated the Copacabana Palace at great expense.
 In 2014, Orient Express Hotels changed its name to Belmond Limited and the hotel was renamed Copacabana Palace, A Belmond Hotel.
 Belmond was sold to luxury goods conglomerate LVMH in 2018.

 Famous Guests

-Guests of the Copacabana Palace include Walt Disney, Marlene Dietrich, Ginger Rogers, Josephine Baker, Rita Hayworth, Ava Gardner, Orson Welles, Brigitte Bardot, Jayne Mansfield, Paul McCartney, Janis Joplin, Madonna, Mick Jagger, Princess Diana and Charles III, Bono, Carla Bruni, Halle Berry, Lana Del Rey, Justin Bieber, Miley Cyrus, Katy Perry, Lady Gaga and Barry Manilow.
+Guests of the Copacabana Palace include Walt Disney, Marlene Dietrich, Ginger Rogers, Josephine Baker, Rita Hayworth, Ava Gardner, Orson Welles, Brigitte Bardot, Jayne Mansfield, Sylva Koscina, Paul McCartney, Janis Joplin, Madonna, Mick Jagger, Princess Diana and Charles III, Bono, Freddie Mercury, Carla Bruni, Halle Berry, Lana Del Rey, Justin Bieber, Miley Cyrus, Katy Perry, Lady Gaga and Barry Manilow.